mudgen/diamond-1/README.md

 # Diamond Standard Gas Optimized Diamond

-This is the gas-optimized reference implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
+This is a reference implementation for [EIP-2535 Diamond Standard](https://github.com/ethereum/EIPs/issues/2535).
+To learn about other reference implementations go here: https://github.com/mudgen/diamond

-Specifically this is a gas efficient implementation of the `diamondCut` function.
-Adding/replacing/removing is optimized to take the least gas.

-The loupe functions are NOT gas optimized.
-In this implementation the `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions are not meant to be called on-chain and may use too much gas or run out of gas when called in on-chain transactions.
+**Note:** In this implementation the loupe functions are NOT gas optimized.
+The `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions are not meant to be called on-chain and may use too much gas or run out of gas when called in on-chain transactions.
 In this implementation these functions should be called by off-chain software like websites and Javascript libraries etc., where gas costs do not matter.

 However the `facetAddress` loupe function is gas efficient and can be called in on-chain transactions.

-The `diamondCut` implementation avoids storage read and writes.
-Fits 8 function selectors in a single storage slot.
-This is a gas optimization.

 The `contracts/Diamond.sol` file shows an example of implementing a diamond.